The General Assembly

 The Board comprises elected, and ex-officio non-voting, members.
 The Director-General is an ex-officio non-voting member.

-The Chairman of the General Assembly, the ETSI Counsellors, and the Finance Committee Chairman shall have the right to participate in Board meetings, without the right to vote.
+The Chair of the General Assembly, the ETSI Counsellors, and the Finance Committee Chair shall have the right to participate in Board meetings, without the right to vote.

 |Dirk Weiler |